Octavius-Dante/Nova-Proxima/CAPM_BASIC/README.md

 - [x] app name
 - [x] app memeory size
 - [x] instance number
-- [x] and the URL to be involved in the app execution (custom -definED url  or default cloud based url )

-// recommended -let cloud application to decide the url.
+- [x] and the URL to be involved in the app execution (custom -defined url  or default cloud based url) // recommended -let cloud application to decide the url.

 Commands involved in General activities :